Must I have my own personal computer to complete my coursework?

 Do I need a printer?

-The Korman Computing Center, Hagerty Library and other departments provide laser printing for a fee.
+The Korman Center, Hagerty Library and other departments provide laser printing for a fee.
 However, Drexel recommends that students purchase their own printers to ensure access at any time.
 A good-quality ink-jet printer can be purchased for less than $100.
 Drexel has had good success with printers from Lexmark, Hewlett-Packard, Canon, and Epson.
 Our listed vendors, Dell and Apple, can sell you a printer when you buy your computer.

 Who can I call for more information?